NadigerAmit/substrate-node-template-Voting/pallets/pallet-voting/README.md

 Allows a user to create a new proposal.
 ##### Parameters:
 description: A description of the proposal.
-duration: The duration of the voting period in blocks.
+duration: The duration of the voting period in blocks(BlockNumberFor). i.e 1.
+BlockNumberFor is the duration to create one block which is default configured to 6 sec in substrate framework.
+###### Calulation
+If you want to have the duration as 1 minute i.e 60 sec , then `Duration = Duration in sec / BlockNumberFor`. i.e `Duration = 60 ssec / 6 sec` Then `Duration = 10` as `BlockNumberFor` is configured as `6 sec`.
 ##### Emits:
 `ProposalCreated` event